-- 84.-(1) Before inquiring into a charge the Superintendent shall determine whether it is so serious that forfeiture of remission should be imposed as a sentence for the offence, if the prisoner is found guilty. - (2) Where the Superintendent determines- - (a) that it is so serious, he shall- - (i) refer the charge to the adjudicator forthwith for him to inquire into it; - (ii) refer any other charge arising out of the same incident to the adjudicator forthwith for him to inquire into it; and - (iii) inform the prisoner who has been charged that he has done so: - (b) that it is not so serious, he shall proceed to inquire into the charge. - (3) If- - (a) at any time during an inquiry into a charge by the Superintendent; or - (b) following such an inquiry, after the Superintendent has found the prisoner guilty of an offence but before he has imposed a punishment for that offence, it appears to the Superintendent that the charge is so serious that forfeiture of remission should be imposed as a sentence for the offence if (where sub-paragraph (a) applies) the prisoner is found guilty, the Superintendent shall act in accordance with paragraph (2)(a)(i) to (iii).
+- 84.-(1) Before inquiring into a charge the Superintendent shall determine whether it is so serious that forfeiture of remission should be imposed as a sentence for the offence, if the prisoner is found guilty. - (2) Where the Superintendent determines- - (a) that it is so serious, he shall- - (i) refer the charge to the adjudicator forthwith for him to inquire into it; - (ii) refer any other charge arising out of the same incident to the adjudicator forthwith for him to inquire into it; and - (iii) inform the prisoner who has been charged that he has done so; - (b) that it is not so serious, he shall proceed to inquire into the charge. - (3) If- - (a) at any time during an inquiry into a charge by the Superintendent; or

+(a) Regulation (1A) inserted by Public Instrument 14/2013 - came into force on 25 April 2013 it appears to the Superintendent that the charge is so serious that forfeiture of remission should be imposed as a sentence for the offence if (where sub-paragraph (a) applies) the prisoner is found guilty, the Superintendent shall act in accordance with paragraph (2)(a)(i) to (iii).